srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

 1. Under **Deployment**, take a minute to review the deployment manifest that is displayed.

-    As you ca nsee, the Deployment Manifest for the IoT Edge Device is formatted as JSON, which makes it pretty easy to read.
+    As you can see, the Deployment Manifest for the IoT Edge Device is formatted as JSON, which makes it pretty easy to read.

     Under the `properties.desired` section is the `modules` section that declares the IoT Edge Modules that will be deployed to the IoT Edge Device.
 This includes the Image URIs of all the modules, including any container registry credentials.